rpraka/Lights-Api/README.md

    3. Base url endpoint of the VPS server
 4. Deploy the server code to the VPS
 5. Install hardware implementation
-6. Deploy your choice of client implementations
+6. Enable your choice of client implementations

 <!-- USAGE EXAMPLES -->
 ## Usage